-Prerequisites: Music Theory 1 or permissions of the Instructor, with a suggested course of Music Literacy and Style
+Prerequisites: Music Theory 1 or permissions of the Instructor

 AP Music Theory is an intense, fast-paced and in-depth course that explores all aspects of the question, "Why does music work?"
 Students in this course will study analysis, composition, music history and aural skills as it applies to Western Art Music, including music of today.
 Through this study, students will be able to better recognize, understand and describe the intricacies of what is presented in a score, thus improving their own abilities to perform, listen to and appreciate music.
 The awarding of college credit depends upon the student's score on the examination and the requirements of the college the student chooses to attend.
 There is a cost associated with the AP ехат.